GoProTune LUT Pack Manual

 Usage

 The Technical LUTs provide a base conversion, from which additional color grading and tweaking can be done.
-On the other hand, when the Tone Mapped Output LUT is selected, no further color grading or tweaking is required as this will map the color and dynamic range to cover the Rec.709 gamut and output levels accordingly.
+On the other hand, when the Tone Mapped Output LUT is selected, no further color grading or tweaking is required as this will map the color and dynamic range to cover the output gamut and output levels accordingly.

 Due to the Protune curve’s overall high value of 68% IRE for middle gray and relatively great dynamic range for the sensor size, most footage can generally be under-exposed by 1-2 stops with an adjustment made in post to recover the midtones and expand the highlights.
 The Tone Mapped LUTs are therefore included in +1, +2 and +3 EV increments.